zzzprojects/docs/learndapper.com/pages/troubleshooting/the-connection-had-been-disposed.md

 It's important to note that different providers or different versions within a provider will throw different errors or have different behavior.
 However, the solution will always be the same if the cause was a wrong usage of the connection.
 For example:
 - SQL Server: will throw instead the exception message `The ConnectionString property has not been initialized.`
 - MySQL: Started to support correctly async method starting from v8.0.33.
 Before this version, all queries [ran synchronously](https://bugs.mysql.com/bug.php?id=70111).
-So like [bgrainger commented](https://github.com/DapperLib/Dapper/issues/2036#issuecomment-1960029026), some code that was "working" correctly with previous version could start to break with more latest version.
+So like [bgrainger commented](https://github.com/DapperLib/Dapper/issues/2036#issuecomment-1960029026), some code that was "working" correctly with previous version could start to break with more later version.

 ## Related Articles